pteromys/dook/README.md

 - better language detection (e.g. llvm headers are C++ but most deviously end in lowercase .h)
 - more languages (and tests in more languages 😱)
 - show all calls to a function instead (`git grep -W` already gets mostly there so I care less)
-- end this project and make it instead a feature of ripgrep (may not be viable because the parsers for all the languages add up to a pretty large binary size)
+- end this project and make it instead a feature of ripgrep (may not be viable because the parsers for all the languages add up to a pretty large binary size; then again maybe [rubicon](https://crates.io/crates/rubicon) offers some hope)
 - Upgrade tree-sitter version so I can make better patterns.
 The current C and C++ query patterns make me want to scream.

 ## License